History of Nintendo: Death of Satoru Iwata

 In 2014, Satoru Iwata was diagnosed with bile duct cancer.
 It was detected early, and soon, he underwent a successful operation to remove it.
-Afterwards, he issued a public statement through Nintendo:
+Afterwards, he issued a public statement through Nintendo, saying "a bile duct growth can be difficult-to-treat", but "it was detected very early" and that "I came through [the surgery] well".

-In general, it is said that a bile duct growth can be difficult-to-treat, partly because of the difficulty of detecting it early.
-In my case, luckily, it was detected very early and I had no symptoms.
-I was counseled that removal at an early stage would be the desirable medical option.
-Therefore I had surgery last week, and I came through it well, as predicted.

 Within a year, the cancer reappeared.
-Iwata did not attend E3 in June 2015, leading Nintendo to issue a public statement that said, in part, "Mr. Iwata’s focus in this period [aside from upcoming Wii U and 3DS games] will be on other areas of our business that require his presence in Japan".
+Iwata did not attend E3 2015, leading Nintendo to issue a statement that said, in part, "Mr. Iwata’s focus in this period [aside from upcoming Wii U and 3DS games] will be on other areas of our business that require his presence in Japan".
 Meanwhile, he did speak at Nintendo's annual shareholder meeting.
-Iwata's cancer rapidly worsened in July 2015, when he died from it at the age of 55.
+Within months, his cancer worsened, and he died from it at the age of 55.